 We are happy you are considering reaching out to CAPS, and we look forward to working with you.
 Before we get started, let’s introduce our services.
 CAPS provides group counseling (long or short term), workshops, brief individual counseling, referral assistance, and urgent appointments.

-Please note: If you are currently being treated by a mental health professional (including a psychiatrist), we recommend you continue that relationship if possible; for example, by scheduling periodic appointments, phone sessions, etc. First year students may be eligible for a parking permit given availability and if they meet certain criteria.
+Please note: If you are currently being treated by a mental health professional (including a psychiatrist), we recommend you continue that relationship if possible; for example, by scheduling periodic appointments, phone sessions, etc. First year students may be eligible for a parking permit given the availability and if they meet certain criteria.
 Learn more about parking exception requests.
-OR, we can assist with locating a long-term provider near campus or through the TCNJ Clinic.
+OR, we can assist with locating a long-term provider near campus.

 - First access the Center for Student Wellness Online Wellness Link (OWL).

 - Navigate to tcnj.medicatconnect.com and log in using your TCNJ user ID and password.

 - Once logged in, click on ‘Forms and Resources‘ and use the CAPS Request for Services (RFS) form for general requests OR the Request for Group Services (RFGS) form to request group membership.

 Please note that completing an RFS will take approximately 5-10 minutes.
 Our response to set up your consultation will be through the telephone number you provide on the request form or your TCNJ email address.

 Tips to help avoid any frustration using our online service